-2.2.1 Dual Enrollment to Non-Dual Enrollment Comparison
+3.2.1 Dual Enrollment (Concurrent) to Non-Dual Enrollment Comparison

-No dual enrollment sections of the course were run during fall 2016 so no comparison study between dual enrollment and non-dual enrollment could be completed.
+No dual enrollment (concurrent) sections of the course were run during spring 2018 so no comparison study between dual enrollment and non-dual enrollment could be completed.

-2.2.2 Online to Traditional Comparison
+3.2.2 Online to Traditional Comparison

-Only one section of the course was offered during the fall 2016 semester on the Thomas Edison (Lee) campus so no comparison study could be completed.
+Only one section of the course was offered during the spring 2018 semester in FSW Online so no comparison study could be completed.

-2.2.3 Comparison by Campus/Site
+3.2.3 Comparison by Campus/Site

-Only one section of the course was offered during the fall 2016 semester on the Thomas Edison (Lee) campus so no comparison study could be completed.
+Only one section of the course was offered during the spring 2018 semester in FSW Online so no comparison study could be completed.

-2.3 LONGITUDINAL STUDY
+3.3 LONGITUDINAL STUDY